What’s so special about Cape Perpetua?

 What ecosystems does Cape Perpetua contain?

-The Reserve itself contains a variety of habitats that make this so.
+The reserve itself contains a variety of habitats that make this so.
 Varied intertidal habitats provide a perfect home for seastars and urchins, loose gravel and sandy bottoms house sand dollars and Dungeness crab, and rocky reefs in deeper water create a refuge for critters like rockfish and octopus.
 And that’s just what’s in the water – the biodiversity continues on land.

 Onshore, visitors can access the beachheads and see Stellar sea lions in America’s largest sea cave, explore the ocean treasures within the many tidepools, and even soak in the sky overhead that’s teeming with Oregon’s highest concentration of marbled murrelets.